1Amine1/ecommerce-app-react/README.md

-This project was clone of amazon with online payments made in React by me.
-Which is equivalent to any ecommerce website.
+This project is the e-commerce app built using ReactJS with complete functionality of buying an order, making an payment, seeing order history and singup.
+I build this project for fun and to learn React Context API and firebase.
+Also setup auto deploy using firebase.

 ## Technology used
-React, Stripe, Firebase, CSS
+React, Stripe, Firebase, CSS, react-tostify